Ever After (Marianas Trench album)

 Ever After is the third studio album by Canadian rock group Marianas Trench.
 It was released on November 21, 2011, in Canada and December 21, 2011, in the US.
-The album was certified Double Platinum by Music Canada in January 2018.
+The album was certified Triple Platinum by Music Canada in January 2018.
 Five singles were released from the album, including the Canadian Hot 100 Top 10 hit "Haven't Had Enough" and the Top 20 Canada Hot AC airplay hits "Stutter" and "By Now".
 The album's first four singles have been certified Double Platinum by Music Canada.